Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 How to Get Around Switzerland?

-Depending on the length of your trip and intended amount of transit, the Swiss Travel Pass could be a huge cost saver — and save you the headache of purchasing tickets every time you’re on the go.
-The purchase of this singular ticket gives you unlimited travel by train, bus and boat, as well as free admission to more than 500 museums and up to a 50% discount on many popular mountain excursions.
+Depending on the length of your trip and intended amount of transit, the Swiss Travel Pass could be a huge cost saver — and save you the headache of purchasing individual tickets every time you’re on the go.
+This singular ticket grants you unlimited travel by train, bus and boat, as well as free admission to more than 500 museums and up to a 50% discount on many popular mountain excursions.

 Pro Tip:

-If you’re under 25, you can buy the Swiss Travel Pass Youth or Swiss Travel Pass Flex Youth for even cheaper rates, with a 30% discount on the regular pass prices.
-Both ticket types offer the same validity as their full price counterparts.
+If you’re under 25, you can buy the Swiss Travel Pass for even cheaper rates, with a 30% discount on the regular pass prices.

-I traveled to Lauterbrunnen, Switzerland in the midst of my post-grad Europe adventure, so I woke up at the crack of dawn in Ibizia, flew to Mallorca, flew to Zürich, and then finally hopped on the train to Lauterbrunnen.
+I traveled to Lauterbrunnen, Switzerland in the midst of my post-grad Europe adventure, so I woke up at the crack of dawn in Ibizia, flew to Mallorca then Zurich, and finally hopped on the train to Lauterbrunnen.
 I’m exhausted just thinking about that day, and would recommend you make smarter choices when planning your own trip.

-Assuming you’re already in Zürich, the best city to fly into when traveling to Lauterbrunnen, the journey is a breezy three hours through Swiss countryside.
+Assuming you’re already in Zurich—the best city to fly into when traveling to Lauterbrunnen—the journey is a breezy three hour train ride through Swiss countryside.

-At the Interlaken Ost station, you’ll have another seven minutes to transfer before hopping on your final train towards Lauterbrunnen for a quick twenty minute jaunt.
 If at this point you’re thinking, do I really need to get on three different trains?
-The answer is unfortunately yes — BUT, I promise the views on each leg of the journey are breathtaking, especially during your last train into the valley.
-You only need to purchase a train ticket if you opted not to get the Swiss Travel Pass.
+The answer is unfortunately yes — but, I promise the views on each leg of the journey are breathtaking, especially during your last train into the valley.
+Only purchase train tickets for this commute if you didn’t purchase the Swiss Travel Pass.

 Where to Stay in Lauterbrunnen?